-Today’s patients owe more for their healthcare than ever before.
-Steady increases in health plan premiums and high deductible plans lead to ever-growing patient financial responsibility.
 The Kaiser Family Foundation’s 2019 annual employer benefits survey notes that the average family coverage premium rose by 54% over the prior ten years.
 Employee wages, however, have not grown at nearly the same speed.
 Additionally, deductibles remain a crucial driver of patient out-of-pocket costs, adding to the payment responsibility strain.
 The number of patients with employer-sponsored coverage with deductibles rose to 82%.

 As patient payment responsibility grows, so does the worry about whether they can pay these rising healthcare costs.
 In fact, 73% of patients express concern about their ability to pay their medical bills.
-The pressure of uncertainty of COVID-19 also heightens financial hardships as unemployment concerns press on.
+The pressure of uncertainty of the COVID-19 pandemic also heightens financial hardships as unemployment concerns press on.